Life As an Animal Caretaker

 Types of Animal Caretaker Jobs

-- Dog Bather
+- Dog Barber

-Is There Going to be Demand for Animal Caretakers?
+Is There Job Demand for Animal Caretakers?

 The states with the most job growth for Animal Caretaker are Utah, Nevada, and Florida.
 Watch out if you plan on working in Maryland, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Animal Caretaker ranges between $18,160 and $37,250.
+The typical yearly salary for Animal Caretakers is somewhere between $18,160 and $37,250.

 Animal Caretakers who work in District of Columbia, Alaska, or Massachusetts, make the highest salaries.